Fuel Excise Cut 60.9%: How to Update Your Fuel Surcharge Matrix

 GST at 10% is calculated on the excise-inclusive price.
 Lower excise means lower GST.
 When you divide the TGP by 1.1 to strip GST in your formula, this recalculates automatically.

-3. Government rebate (fuel tax credit): update required
+3. Government rebate (fuel tax credit): small update required

-This is the one manual change.
-Your fuel surcharge matrix likely has a “Govt Rebate” line representing the fuel tax credit.
-Update this from $0.202/L to $0.263/L, effective for all calculations using a TGP dated from 1 April 2026 onwards.
+This is the manual change.
+Your fuel surcharge matrix likely has a “Govt Rebate” line representing the on-road heavy vehicle FTC.
+Update this from $0.202/L to $0.206/L, effective for all calculations using a TGP dated from 1 April 2026 onwards.
+The change is small (less than half a cent), but it should be reflected for accuracy.

 Do not change your base fuel price or its associated historical rebate figure.
 The BFP is a locked reference point from contract inception.

-The CFP drops by roughly 29 cents per litre, which flows through the surcharge formula to reduce the percentage charged to customers.
+The CFP drops by roughly 32 cents per litre.
+Almost all of this comes from the lower TGP, not from the FTC change.
+The CFP reduction flows through the surcharge formula to reduce the percentage charged to customers.

 Refrigerated transport operators claim fuel tax credits at two different rates.
 Diesel powering the truck (motive fuel) attracts the on-road heavy vehicle rate.
 Diesel powering the refrigeration unit (reefer fuel) qualifies as auxiliary equipment and normally attracts the full excise rate with no RUC deduction.

-Under normal conditions, that creates a significant gap: motive fuel at 20.2 c/L versus reefer fuel at 52.6 c/L. The ATO’s Practical Compliance Guideline PCG 2016/11 provides a simplified method, allowing operators to claim 10% of total fuel at the higher auxiliary rate.
+Before April, that gap was significant: motive fuel at 20.2 c/L versus reefer fuel at 52.6 c/L. The ATO’s Practical Compliance Guideline PCG 2016/11 provides a simplified method, allowing operators to claim 10% of total fuel at the higher auxiliary rate.

 What to do today: the checklist